Membership Policies and Procedures

 Please click here, to access the Industry Hour Form.

 Industry Hours FAQ: click here

 The PGA of Canada Insurance Program is mandatory and is included with your annual dues at a minimal cost.
-What coverages are included?
+What coverage is included?

-$5 Million in liability insurance coverage as part of your PGA of Canada Membership.
-For more information, please click here.
+$5 Million in liability insurance coverage.
+For more information, click here.

 To access the general Master Liability Certificate of Insurance, please click here.